rails/webpacker/README.md

 ## Deployment

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
-If you are not using Sprockets you can manually trigger `NODE_ENV=production bundle exec rails webpacker:compile` during your app deploy.
+If you are not using Sprockets `webpacker:compile` is automatically aliased to `assets:precompile`.
+Remember to set NODE_ENV environment variable to production during deployment or when running the rake task.

 ## Docs